flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 Now, does this mean that data located at odd addresses (with its least significant bit at '1') will be inaccessible?
 No, because the data bus is 16-bit: For every transfer, the CPU/DMA will fetch the located byte plus the next one, allowing to read both even and odd addresses.
 As you can see, this is just another work of engineering that makes full use of hardware capabilities while reducing costs.

-#### Cartridge space
+#### Cartridge RAM space

-In order to hold saves, Game Paks could either include:
+To hold saves, Game Paks could either include:
-- **SRAM**: These need a battery to keep its content and can size up to 64 KB.
+- **SRAM**: These need a battery to keep its content and can size up to 64 KB (although commercial games did not exceed 32 KB).
 It's accessed through the GBA's memory map.
 - **Flash ROM**: Similar to SRAM without the need of a battery, can size up to 128 KB.
 - **EEPROM**: These require a serial connection and can theoretically size up to anything (often found up to 8 KB).